Ecotenet

 Biodiversity

-African mangroves are very rich in biodiversity which helps in providing habitat for different kind of species like fish, birds and crustaceans and they also act as a breathing grounds for many marine/acquatic species.[2]
+African mangroves are very rich in biodiversity which helps in providing habitat for different kind of species like fish, birds and crustaceans and they also act as a breathing grounds for many marine/aquatic species.[2]

 Livelihood